Black Knight (Marvel Comics): Female Black Knight

-A teenage female Black Knight later appears in the Vengeance limited series as a member of the Young Masters.
+A teenage female Black Knight appears in the Vengeance limited series as a member of the Young Masters.
 Like Garrett, this incarnation is a villain and appears to possess the Ebony Blade.
 How she came into possession of the sword and what happened to Augustine has yet to be revealed.
 She was with the Young Masters when they were at an abandoned Hydra base in Pennsylvania.
 While inspecting Bullseye's corpse, they were attacked by Lady Bullseye.
 Later targeting Doctor Octopus for "execution", the Young Masters found themselves battling the Sinister Six while being assisted by the Teen Brigade, with Black Knight being assisted in taking down Sandman by Teen Brigade member Ultimate Nullifier.
-While visiting a nightclub, Black Knight encountered Ultimate Nullifier at the time when the Young Masters plotted to recruit a reborn Loki to their side.
-In the morning, Black Knight showed Ultimate Nullifier a letter that spurred the Young Masters on their quest to kill older villains along with a CIA file discussing genocide on Russian prisoners carried out by Red Skull in World War II Poland.
-Informing Ultimate Nullifier that she was going to leave the Young Masters and had plans that did not involve evil, she left the Young Masters' base leaving behind the CIA file for Nullifier.

-Black Knight was later seen with the Young Masters where they are seen as members of the Shadow Council's Masters of Evil, which is led by Baron Helmut Zemo following Max Fury's death.
+Black Knight was later seen with the Young Masters as a member of the Masters of Evil, led by Helmut Zemo.
+She and the Young Masters resided in the Snakepit which is overseen by Constrictor.

 Jacks Chopra

-Jackie "Jacks" Chopra - Dane Whitman's previously unknown daughter and an Arthurian history buff who shares the Black Knight mantle and the Ebony Blade with her father so that burden of doing so would not be handled alone.
+Jackie "Jacks" Chopra is Dane Whitman's previously unknown daughter and an Arthurian history buff.
+She shares the Black Knight mantle and Ebony Blade with her father so that burden of doing so would not be handled alone.